Surface-engineering

 Plating processes are severely scrutinized by authorities for their possible negative impact on the environment.

-In certain products like stainless steel sheets the level of finishing is indicated with a known designation to specify the required appearance.
+In certain products such as stainless steel sheets the level of finishing is indicated with a known designation to specify the required appearance.

 A list of common finishes can be found in the commercial page: